itsoliviasparks/back-to-the-acronym/README.md

 Backronym: n. acronym deliberately formed from a phrase whose initial letters spell out a particular word or words.

 ## Use
-- To use the app, the user first types in their desired acronym of 2-6 characters, they also have the choice to add additional context words to narrow the scope of their results
+- To use the app, the user first types in their desired acronym of 2-6 characters.
+They also have the choice to add additional context words to narrow the scope of their results
-- From there, their input is saved in state & used in an API call
+- From there, the user input is saved into state & triggers an API call
+- Upon completion of the API call, the resulting acronym is displayed on the page
+- If the user does not like their result, they can hit the refresh button to cycle thru all word options
-- Upon completion of the call their acronym result is shown on the page.
-The user can refresh through their acronym results until they find one they like
+- If there is a particular word in the result acronym the user likes, they can lock-in that word, and continue to cycle through additional options for all other letters until they land on an acronym that they like
-- Liked acronyms are then saved into the users acronym database.
-The site auto generates a one time anonymous key for their session OR the user can authenticate via Google, to save their acronyms to access each time they use the site
+- Liked acronyms are saved into the user's acronym database.
+The user can authenticate via Google, to save their acronyms to access each time they use the site, or if they choose to stay anonymous, the site auto generates a one time anonymous key for their session
 - Additionally, the user may edit, update, & delete their previously saved acronyms both as an anonymous user & as an authenticated user

 ## Group Programming